 Report on Annual Expenditures for Travel, Hospitality and Conferences for the Canadian Space Agency

-As required by the Treasury Board Directive on the Management of Expenditures on Travel, Hospitality and Conferences, this report provides information on the total annual expenditures for each of travel, hospitality and conferences for the Canadian Space Agency (CSA) for the fiscal year ending March 31, 2012.
-It also provides the variance explanations from the previous fiscal year in each of these areas.
+As required by the Treasury Board Directive on Travel, Hospitality and Conference and Event Expenditures, this report provides information on the total annual expenditures for travel, hospitality and conference attendance fees for the Canadian Space Agency (CSA) for the fiscal year ending .
+It also provides the significant variance explanations from the previous fiscal year in each of these expenditure categories.

-Expenditures on travel, hospitality and conferences incurred by federal departments and agencies are related to supporting departmental mandates and the government's priorities.
+Expenditures on travel, hospitality and conferences incurred by the Agency are related to activities that support departmental mandate and the government's priorities.

-In particular, for the CSA, expenditures for travel, hospitality and conferences incurred are related to providing services to the Canadian population and directly support the federal government's priorities and the CSA's mandate, which is "To promote the peaceful use and development of space, to advance the knowledge of space through science and to ensure that space science and technology provide social and economic benefits for Canadians".
+The CSA's mandate is to promote the peaceful use and development of space, to advance the knowledge of space through science and to ensure that space science and technology provide social and economic benefits for Canadian.

-The CSA is achieving this mandate in cooperation with Government of Canada organizations, Canadian academia and space industry and international space agencies.
-The CSA's expenditures for travel, hospitality and conferences are mainly incurred in order to assure these different collaborations.
+The CSA is achieving this mandate in cooperation with Government of Canada organizations, Canadian academia and industry and international space agencies.
+The CSA's expenditures for travel, hospitality and conference are mainly incurred in order to maintain these different collaborations.

-Information on the CSA's mission and Act is available by consulting the following site www.asc-csa.gc.ca/eng/about/mission.asp and on program activities by consulting the Departmental Performance Report.
+Information on the CSA's mission, mandate and Act is available by consulting the Canadian Space Agency's website as well; the program activities can by consulting at the following 2016–2017 Report on Plans and Priorities and the 2016–2017 Departmental Results Report.

 |(in thousands of dollars)|